 This was originally posted to The Valve on 7 Feb 2007 under the title: Discipline: The Aesthetic and the Ethnographic.
 I’ve edited it slightly so as to insert the proverbial Martian anthropologist into the mix.
-The distinction I’m making here, between the aesthetic and the ethnographic approach to culture, should be compared with my more recent contrast between ethical and naturalist criticism.
+The distinction I’m making here, between the aesthetic and the ethnographic approach to culture, should be compared with a contrast I've made between ethical and naturalist criticism.

 Scott Eric Kaufman’s recent post about the graphic novels issue of MFS Modern Fiction Studies got me to thinking about disciplinary matters.
 On the face of it, as Scott noticed, the special issue seems concerned about canonical legitimacy, hence the prominence given to a Pulitzer-winning text, Art Spiegleman’s Maus.
 My initial impression – after reading Scott’s post, the first and last articles in the issue and abstracts for the rest – was that there was nothing about manga in the issue.
 Since, as far as I know, manga constitutes the single largest body of graphic narrative in the world, that absence seemed rather glaring.